-Greta Fails is a member of the firm’s litigation department and focuses her practice on litigating complex federal civil cases, including cross-border bankruptcy, antitrust and intellectual property.
-Prior to joining Choate, Ms. Fails was an associate at Hughes Hubbard & Reed LLP, where she assisted in representing corporations and financial institutions in complex federal civil cases.
-Ms. Fails also devotes a substantial amount of her practice to pro bono work, including immigration, family, estate and criminal law matters.
+Greta Fails is a member of Choate’s Litigation Department and focuses her practice on litigating complex federal and state civil cases, including antitrust and intellectual property matters.
+Prior to joining Choate, Ms. Fails was an associate at Hughes Hubbard & Reed LLP, where she assisted in representing corporations and financial institutions in complex commercial litigation, including cross-border bankruptcy work.
+Ms. Fails also is committed to pro bono work, including immigration, family, estate, and criminal law matters.

 During law school, she served as Managing Editor of Production for Annual Survey of American Law, and interned with the United States Attorney’s Office, Eastern District of New York, Civil Division and the Office of the New York State Attorney General, Claims Bureau.

-Complex Intellectual Property Disputes: complex patent infringement litigation within technology, life sciences and software industries.
+Complex Intellectual Property Disputes: complex patent infringement and trade secret litigation within technology and life sciences, and software industries.

 - Represented trustees of bankruptcy trust established to resolve asbestos personal injury claims.

 - Represented Japanese corporation in civil antitrust litigation alleging a conspiracy to fix prices of electrolytic and film capacitors.

 - Represented senior executives in connection with criminal antitrust investigations in the auto parts industry.

 - Represented pharmaceutical company before the Federal Trade Commission with respect to a $9.5 billion acquisition.